Abdul12majid/propulse_b/README.md

 **Hostel Rental System with Django REST Framework**

 This project is a rental platform for student looking to get hostels and also hostel owners looking to put their hostels up for rent.
 This is built using _Django REST Framework_.
-It allows users to create and search for hostels, and provides functionalities similar to the popular accommodation rental platform.
+It allows users to create and search for hostels, and provides functionalities similar to popular accommodation rental platforms.

 **Technologies Used**